 Now, imagine all the tasks you wouldn't be able to do if you experienced an injury or disease to your wrist.
 Easy things you do every day could become challenging and painful.

-Our team at Orthopedic Urgent Care Aventura in North Miami Beach, Florida, regularly treats wrist pain caused by arthritis, carpal tunnel syndrome, fractures, tendinitis, sprains and strains, and more.
+Our team at Full Orthopedics Urgent Care in North Miami Beach, Florida, regularly treats wrist pain caused by arthritis, carpal tunnel syndrome, fractures, tendinitis, sprains and strains, and more.

 We’d love to keep you from experiencing these sorts of issues as much as possible, so here are five ways you can protect your wrists every day.